vortexcolab/finger/README.md

 # FINGER - Fingerprint Interception and Notification for Guarding User Rights

-FINGER is a web extension for Google Chrome that's monitor user privacy on the web.
-It may detects fingerprinting activities, a method used to track users through unique browser and system characteristics.
+FINGER is a web extension conceived for Google Chrome that's monitor user privacy on the web.
+It detects fingerprinting activities, a method used to track users through unique browser and system characteristics.

 ## Features

-- **Script interception**: The extension injects content scripts that modify JavaScript methods to intercept executions related to web browser fingerprinting.
+- **Script interception**: The extension injects content scripts that modify JavaScript methods to intercept executions associated with browser fingerprinting techniques.
 - **Fingerprinting detection**: Monitors various fingerprinting techniques, including:
   - Canvas API
   - Font Metrics